mxyx-club/TheOtherUs-Edited/README.md

 | Vampire Spawn Chance | -
 | Vampire Kill Delay | -
 | Vampire Cooldown | Sets the kill/bite cooldown
-| Vampire Can Kill Near Garlics | The Vampire can never bite when their victim is near a garlic.
-If this option is set to true, they can still perform a normal kill there.
 -----------------------

 ## Eraser